billti/node-es2015/fat_packages.md

 loaded by "pre-ES2015 module support" Node.js runtimes.
 This could cause code to break without a single change other than upgrading the Node.js version used.

-Thus if there is no value in shipping both module formats with identical behavior, and it is dangerous to ship both module formats with different behavior, you should never ship both module formats side-by-side, either of which may be used depending on the runtime.
+Thus if there is little benefit in shipping both module formats with identical behavior, and it is dangerous to ship both module formats with different behavior, you should never ship both module formats side-by-side, either of which may be used depending on the runtime.